-The following additional requirements are applicable to NTN VSAT operating in band n512.
+The following additional regional requirements are applicable to NTN VSAT operating in band n512 (NS_201N).

 The receiver antenna off-axis gain of each co-polarized components in any direction φ degrees from the antenna main beam shall not exceed the levels specified in Table 10.8-1.